The Sound of Music (film): Box office

-The Sound of Music is one of the most commercially successful films of all time.
-Four weeks after its theatrical release, it became the number one box office movie in the United States, from revenue generated by twenty-five theaters, each screening only ten roadshow performances per week.
+The Sound of Music is one of the most commercially successful films ever.
+Four weeks after its theatrical release, it became the number-one box office film in the United States, from revenue generated by twenty-five theaters, each screening only ten roadshow performances per week.
 It held the number one position for thirty of the next forty-three weeks, and ended up the highest-grossing film of 1965.
 One contributing factor in the film's early commercial success was the repeat business of many filmgoers.
 In some cities in the United States, the number of tickets sold exceeded the total population.
 By January 1966, the film had earned $20 million in distributor rentals from just 140 roadshow engagements in the United States and Canada.
 Worldwide, The Sound of Music broke previous box-office records in twenty-nine countries, including the United Kingdom, where it played for a record-breaking three years at the Dominion Theatre in London and earned £4 million in rentals and grossed £6 million—more than twice as much as any other film had taken in.
 It was also a major success in the Netherlands, Hong Kong, and Tokyo, where it played for as long as two years at some theaters.
-It was not a universal success, however, with the film only enjoying modest success in France and it was a flop in Germany.
+It was not a universal success, however, with the film only enjoying modest success in France and it was a flop in West Germany.
 It also initially performed poorly in Italy, but a re-release after the Oscars brought better results.
 It was number one at the US box office for a further 11 weeks in 1966, for a total of 41 weeks at number one.
-By November 1966, The Sound of Music had become the highest-grossing film of all time, with over $67.5 million in worldwide rentals ($125 million in gross receipts), surpassing Gone with the Wind, which held that distinction for twenty-four years.
+By November 1966, The Sound of Music had become the highest-grossing film in history, with over $67.5 million in worldwide rentals ($125 million in gross receipts), surpassing Gone with the Wind, which held that distinction for twenty-four years.
 It was still in the top ten at the US box office in its 100th week of release.